mattshogi/terraform_aws_asg_ec2_sg_example/README.md

 I am using Terraform version 0.12.7, and AWS-CLI version 1.16.230 (Python/2.7.10)

 ### Prerequisites
-Make sure you have Terraform added to you $PATH so that you can run the commands in the directory where you store this repo.
+Make sure you have Terraform added to your $PATH so that you can run the commands in the directory where you store this repo.

 # Usage
 Download the repo, navigate to the directory and run `terraform plan` and `terraform apply`.
 With a successful `terraform apply`, you will see the output for the 'elb_dns_name' and IP address where the site is displayed and can be verified.